spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 `video: title: "vsphere-pcg-creation": /pcg-creation-video/vmware.mp4`

-There are two supported PCG installation methods for VMware vSphere.
+You can use two different PCG installation methods for VMware vSphere.
 You can use the Palette CLI, or you can use an OVA/OVF template.
 Review the prerequisites for each option to help you identify the correct installation method.

 <br />